 This anti-vascular endothelial growth factor (anti-VEGF) drug reduces the formation of abnormal blood vessels that damage the retina.
 Eylea price is about $1,941 per dose.
 One of the Eylea side effects is burst blood vessels in the eye.

-In 2001: Regeneron started clinical testing of Aflibercept for treatment of cancer.
+In 2001: Regeneron started clinical testing of Aflibercept for the treatment of cancer.

-In 2003: Regeneron co-developed Aflibercept for treatment of cancer by signing a major deal with Aventis.
+In 2003: Regeneron co-developed Aflibercept for the treatment of cancer by signing a major deal with Aventis.